Case Study: American Underground and Roomzilla

 A Company Starts with a Simple Idea

 Everyone has at least one “great idea.”
 If you make small talk with someone at a party, you have to hear their great idea.
 However, the divide between ideas and successful companies is vast.
 Not every idea turns into a product and not every product turns into a company.
+This time we want to tell you a story of American Underground.

 In the 1994 movie, the Hudsucker Proxy, Hollywood boiled down the process of taking an idea and building it into a successful company in a matter of six minutes.
 Within this six-minute montage, there was a mere sixty seconds of hardship.
 While this hyperbolic montage might gloss over many details of entrepreneurship, it did illustrate how many people involve in the process of building a business.